 - Birds of Phillip Island - #3 - Shearwater Estate Wetlands: I regularly visit this easy access and productive birding site, at Shearwater Estate, which is opposite the Phillip ... read story

 - Birds of Phillip Island - #2 - Swan Lake: Another favourite location for birdlife observation and photography is the precinct embracing Swan Lake.
 This area is ... read story

-- Birds of Phillip Island - #1 - Phillip Island Golf Course: I am a resident of Phillip Island, Victoria, Australia and a passionate birdlife observer and amateur photographer. ... read story
+- Birds of Phillip Island - #1 - Phillip Island Golf Course: I am a resident of Phillip Island, Victoria, Australia and a passionate birdlife observer / amateur photographer.
+My ... read story

 - Feral creatures, plants: Rabbits are plentiful-probably just walked on over at low tide as many used to play on beach early mornings. ... read story